 Attendance WILL be taken in the laboratories.
 Labs run only once a week, therefore, if you miss a lab, you miss those points.
-If you have a University approved absence issued by Student Affairs, you may be permitted to obtain the lab data from your group members and complete the assignment.
-In addition, each student may miss ONE lab session without an excused absence, you must contact me immediately and obtain permission to get lab data from group members and complete the assignment.
+If you have an excused absence issued by Student Affairs or me, you may be permitted to obtain the lab data from your group members and complete the assignment.
 An excused absence does not excuse you from completing the associated assignment by the due date.
 Missed lab quizzes cannot be made up, but they will not be counted if the absence is excused.
 You must contact me immediately after missing a lab to request an excused absence.